jeffmccune/puppet_for_the_win/README_DEVELOPER.markdown

 You can use the included `ext/screenshots` script to automate the process of updating the README file with current images.

+# Modifying the included Ruby #

+The copy of Ruby is created by simply zipping up the `stagedir/sys/ruby` directory into `ruby.zip`  I recently removed some gems following this process:

+    C:\>SET PATH=Z:\vagrant\win\puppetwinbuilder\src\puppet_for_the_win\stagedir\sys\ruby\bin;%PATH%
+    gem uninstall rspec
+    gem uninstall rspec-core
+    gem uninstall mocha
+    ...

+Then back on my Mac:

+    % cd /vagrant/src/puppet_for_the_win/stagedir/sys
+    % zip -r ruby.zip ruby
+    % scp ruby.zip downloads.puppetlabs.com:/opt/downloads/development/ftw/

+This produces a new archive and uploads it to the webserver the rake tasks will download from if the file doesn't exist locally.
+To use the new zip file delete the previous one from `downloads/ruby.zip` or use the `rake clobber` task.

 EOF